 Quench Their Thirst

-Whether you know them as ladybirds or ladybugs, these cute little beetles are not only the most helpful you can have in your garden, they are amongst the more colorful.
+Whatever name you call them by, these cute little beetles are not only helpful to have in your garden; they are amongst the more colorful.

 Appearing in early Spring, they herald in the season as it begins to warm, leaving their hiding places in buildings and the like to begin mating, laying eggs, and, of course, eating.